kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 #### N-Gram Language Modelling

 Language models assign useful (indicating plausibility and not grammaticallity) probabilities `P(x)` to sentences `x`.
-There is a lot of free text on the internet and from other sources that we can give to these models as training data.
+There is a lot of free text on the internet (corpuses) and from other sources that we can give to these models as training data.

 `P(wn) = P(w0) P(w1|w0) P(w2|w1, w0)...P(wn|wn-1,...w0)` has a sparsity restriction.
 How likely is it that this specific sentence is in the training set?